Where Is Self-admitted Code Generated by Large Language Models on GitHub?: Methodology

 \subsection{Data Collection}

-We utilize the official GitHub REST API to automatically identify and collect projects containing GPT-generated code.
-The specific process and details are as follows.
+We utilize the GitHub REST API to automatically collect projects containing the self-admitted GPT-generated code.

 \textbf{\textit{Keywords.}} We initially collect code comments from GitHub containing tokens such as ``ChatGPT'', ``Copilot'', ``GPT3'', ``GPT4'', ``GPT-3'', and ``GPT-4''.
-Subsequently, we analyze the most frequently occurring triplets, which include ``ChatGPT'', ``Copilot'', ``GPT3'', ``GPT4'', ``GPT-3'', and ``GPT-4''.
-Upon analysis, we observe that triplets indicating code generated by ChatGPT/Copilot typically adhere to the pattern \textit{x}+\textit{y}+\textit{z}, where \textit{x} $\in$ \{generated, written, created, implemented, authored, coded\}, \textit{y} $\in$ \{by, through, using, via, with\}, and \textit{z} $\in$ \{ChatGPT, Copilot, GPT3, GPT4, GPT-3, and GPT-4\}.
-Thus, we employ these triplets, such as ``\textit{generated by ChatGPT}'', as the keywords to locate and gather GPT-generated code on GitHub \footnote{The GitHub search box does not differentiate between the letter-case.
-Additionally, utilizing tokens such as ``\textit{generated by ChatGPT}'' allows us to search for code comments containing variations like ``generated by ChatGPT-3.5''.}.
+Then, we analyze the most frequently occurring triplets, which include ``ChatGPT'', ``Copilot'', ``GPT3'', ``GPT4'', ``GPT-3'', and ``GPT-4''.
+We observe that triplets indicating code generated by ChatGPT/Copilot typically adhere to the pattern \textit{x}+\textit{y}+\textit{z}, where \textit{x} $\in$ \{generated, written, created, implemented, authored, coded\}, \textit{y} $\in$ \{by, through, using, via, with\}, and \textit{z} $\in$ \{ChatGPT, Copilot, GPT3, GPT4, GPT-3, and GPT-4\}.
+Thus, we employ these triplets, such as ``\textit{generated by ChatGPT}'', as keywords to locate the self-admitted GPT-generated code on GitHub — the GitHub search box does not differentiate between the letter case, and utilizing tokens such as \textit{generated by ChatGPT}'' also allows us to search for code comments containing variations like ``generated by ChatGPT-3.5''.
+We collect the GPT-generated code from GitHub continuously until April 2025.